seymaaksu919/Web-Projects/README.md

 - WeatherStatusPage: A weather app that displays current weather data by fetching it from an API.
 - cafe-menu: A clean and simple café menu layout built with HTML and CSS.
 - DigitalClock: A digital clock app that displays the current time in HH:MM:SS format, updated in real-time using JavaScript.
+- Quiz Uygulaması: A multiple-choice quiz app that loads questions from a JSON file, checks answers, and lets users navigate with a "Next" button.